 Physiologist responsibilities are:

-- Use medical equipment and machinery when going through the exercise of lungs and heart.
+- Use medical equipment and machinery when going through the exercise of the lungs and heart.

 - Performing tests to evaluate physical and mental stress levels.